pilight/pilight/docs/source/configuration/settings.rst

    { "watchdog-enable": 1 }

 pilight monitors its own CPU and RAM resource usage.
 This information is used to shutdown or terminate pilight when it uses too much CPU or RAM.
-If want to disable this watchdog feature and therefor the automatic termination of pilight when needed, you can set this setting to 0.
+If want to disable this watchdog feature and therefore the automatic termination of pilight when needed, you can set this setting to 0.
 This setting can be either 0 or 1.

 .. _gpio-platform:
 .. rubric:: gpio-platform